Getting started with Virtualization#

 If the driver was installed as a .deb package, remove it using:

-# sudo dpkg -r gim_driver_package
+# sudo dpkg -r <gim-driver-package>

 If the driver was built from source, navigate to the source directory and run: